commschamp/cc.asn1.commsdsl/README.md

 It's up to the client code to implement a wrapper and provide a convenient access to specific bit if necessary.

-Similar to the **INTEGER** case described above there is also `BitStringStrict` when can be used in conjunction with `RawBitString` when the short form is preferred when applicable but substitution long form should also be available.
+Similar to the **INTEGER** case described above there is also `BitStringStrict` when can be used in conjunction with `RawBitString` when the short form is preferred when applicable but substitution with long form should also be available.

 There is another important aspect to the **BIT STRING**.
 Its binary encoding has special `Shift` prefix byte.
 ```xml